-Non-clinical case management involves the following:
+Non-clinical case management involves:

-- Providing information and referrals to families and the people who help them make informed decisions and navigate resources
+- Providing information and referrals to families and the people who help them make informed decisions and navigate resources.

-- Working together to improve families’ quality of life by assisting the family with developing a Family Services Plan (this doesn’t involve medical treatment coordination or follow-up)
+- Working together to improve families’ quality of life by assisting the family with developing a Family Services Plan (this doesn’t involve medical treatment coordination or follow-up).

 You can schedule an appointment by calling 800-342-9647, by live chat or phone.
 Appointments are available seven days a week.
 One call or chat puts you in touch with a wealth of support.